 How Do Eating Disorders Develop?

 College students are especially vulnerable to developing dangerous eating habits, as major life changes can trigger a disorder.
-College students are also subjected to peer pressures that may encourage eating disorders.
-If you or someone you care about is struggling with an eating disorder, we can help you.
+College students are also subjected to peer pressure that may encourage eating disorders.

 Eating disorders may be spurred by a number of factors, such as pressure to lose weight or a desire to be in control.
 Those with eating disorders are more likely to present signs of other psychiatric disorders, including anxiety and depression.
-Substance abuse rates are higher among people with eating disorders, as drugs may even be used to aid in extreme weight loss efforts.
-Learn about diet pills and their impact on people with an eating disorder.
+Substance abuse rates are higher among people with eating disorders; drugs may even be used to aid in extreme weight loss efforts.
+Learn about Diet Pills and their impact on people with an eating disorder.